Welcome to Sheridan Memorial Hospital

 What is menopause?

-Menopause occurs when your ovaries stop producing estrogen and progesterone—the hormones that regulate your menstrual cycle—and you have gone 12 consecutive months without a period.
+Menopause occurs when your ovaries reduce production of estrogen and progesterone—the hormones that regulate your menstrual cycle—and you have gone 12 consecutive months without a period.

 Most women naturally reach menopause between ages 45 and 55.
 However, the transition happens gradually, beginning with a stage called perimenopause.